-We describe here only those aspects of climate networks which are relevant to our study; for more information on networks in general, the reader is referred to e.g. Newman (2003), Newman (2019), Watts and Strogatz (1998) or Albert and Barabási (2002); climate networks are described e.g. in Tsonis et al. (2006), Dijkstra et al. (2019), Donner et al. in Franzke and O'Kane (2017) and Donges et al. (2009).
+We describe here only those aspects of climate networks which are relevant to our study; for more information on networks in general, the reader is referred to, for example, Newman (2003, 2019), Watts and Strogatz (1998) or Albert and Barabási (2002); climate networks are described, for example, in Tsonis et al. (2006), Dijkstra et al. (2019), Franzke and O'Kane (2017) and Donges et al. (2009).
 For the definition of edges, i.e. the construction of the adjacency matrix, the pairwise statistical similarity of the nodes must be quantified.
-For this purpose, several measures are available; frequently used ones are the Pearson correlation coefficient, event synchronisation (Boers et al. (2014)) and mutual information (e.g. Donner et al. in Franzke and O'Kane (2017)).
+For this purpose, several measures are available; frequently used ones are the Pearson correlation coefficient, event synchronisation (Boers et al., 2014) and mutual information (e.g. Franzke and O'Kane, 2017).
 In this study, we used the Pearson correlation coefficient ρ .
-We construct our RCNs, i.e. adjacency matrices, as undirected graphs with grid points of a regular lon-lat grid as nodes; two nodes are connected by an edge if the correlation ρ of time series of the daily maximum temperature T{max} for heat waves and dry days for droughts, respectively between the two nodes exceeds a predefined threshold value ρ_0 .
-The effect of the choice of ρ_0 will be discussed in section 3.
+We construct our RCNs, i.e. adjacency matrices, as undirected graphs with grid points of a regular longitude-latitude grid as nodes; two nodes are connected by an edge if the correlation ρ of the time series of the daily maximum temperature T{max} for heatwaves and dry days for droughts, respectively, between the two nodes exceeds a predefined threshold value ρ_0 .
+The effect of the choice of ρ_0 will be discussed in Sect.
+3.

-The structure of our RCN is thus determined by the strength of the correlation between the nodes which has to exceed the prescribed and fixed correlation threshold, so that all metrics can vary from year to year.
-This approach is different from some approaches described in the literature where the edge density is (approximately) fixed.
-We consider fixing the correlation threshold rather than the edge density to be more in accordance with our working hypothesis, where we expect a high and widespread correlation between the nodes during extreme seasons, which will be reflected in significant increases of the edge density and other metrics; it is the change of these metrics which will characterise extreme seasons.
+The structure of our RCN is, thus, determined by the strength of the correlation between the nodes, which has to exceed the prescribed and fixed correlation threshold, so that all metrics can vary from year to year.
+This approach is different from some approaches described in the literature, where the edge density is (approximately) fixed.
+We consider fixing the correlation threshold rather than the edge density to be more in accordance with our working hypothesis, in terms of which we expect a high and widespread correlation between the nodes during extreme seasons, which will be reflected in significant increases in the edge density and other metrics; it is the change in these metrics which will characterise extreme seasons.

-In order to assess the impact of the time scales on the identification of extremes, we consider heat waves and droughts occuring in the summer half year (SHY, May to October) and summer season (June to August, JJA), so that the length of the time series for each year is 184 days and 92 days, respectively.
-Although droughts are known to occur also in winter, we only consider SHY and JJA droughts here.
-If we denote the number of nodes by n and the edge density by e, the maximum possible number of edges is $e{max} = \binom{n}{2} = n(n-1)/2$.
-The adjacency matrix A is then an $n \times n$ matrix with $a{ij} = 1$ if node i and node j are connected and 0 otherwise.
-The degree of node k, i.e. the number of nodes connected to it, will be denoted by d_k and the average degree of the network will be denoted by d.
-To analyse the adjacency matrix and to identify extremes, we considered the following metrics (see e.g. Newman (2003) or Donges et al. (2009)):
+In order to assess the impact of the timescales on the identification of extremes, we consider heatwaves and droughts occurring in the summer half-year (SHY; May to October) and summer season (June to August; JJA), so that the length of the time series for each year is 184 and 92 d, respectively.
+Although droughts are also known to occur in winter, we only consider SHY and JJA droughts here.
+If we denote the number of nodes by n and the edge density by e, the maximum possible number of edges is $e{\text{max}} = {n \choose 2} = n(n-1)/2$.
+The adjacency matrix A is then an $n \times n$ matrix, with $a{ij} = 1$ if node i and node j are connected and 0 otherwise.
+The degree of node k, i.e. the number of nodes connected to it, will be denoted by d_k , and the average degree of the network will be denoted by d.
+To analyse the adjacency matrix and to identify extremes, we considered the following metrics (see, e.g., Newman, 2003 or Donges et al., 2009):